-"Miss Granger, I suggest we move down to my office, where I can make some tea."
-Professor McGonagall said, helping Hermione up.
+"Miss Granger, I suggest we move down to my office where I can make us some tea," Professor McGonagall said, helping Hermione to stand.
+She gave Hermione a sympathetic look.

-She nodded with a sniffle, wiping away her tears.
-She followed her Head of House through the hallways, not paying attention to any of the students who were staring at her.
+She nodded as she sniffled, reaching up to wipe away her tears.
+She followed her Head of House through the hallways, not paying attention to any of the students who were currently staring at her.

-Professor McGonagall returned a few moments later, with two cups of tea.
-She handed Hermione a cup, then took a seat on the couch next to her.
+Professor McGonagall returned a few moments later with two cups of tea.
+She handed Hermione a cup, and then took a seat on the couch next to her.
 "Hermione, since it's just the two of us, I will allow you to call me Minerva."

 "Are you sure?
 It doesn't seem very appropriate," Hermione mumbled, a blush spreading across her cheeks.